Scheduled MonumentsEnglandTwo adjoining prehistoric house platforms on south-east Roughtor, 960m NNW of Fernacre Farm

 What is Two adjoining prehistoric house platforms on south-east Roughtor, 960m NNW of Fernacre Farm?

-Two adjoining prehistoric house platforms on south-east Roughtor is a Bronze Age settlement site located on the moorland slopes of Roughtor in north Cornwall, approximately 960 metres north-north-west of Fernacre Farm.
+Two adjoining prehistoric house platforms on south-east Roughtor is a Bronze Age domestic site located on the moorland slopes of Roughtor in north Cornwall, situated approximately 960 metres north-north-west of Fernacre Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008242.

 Who is responsible for protecting Two adjoining prehistoric house platforms on south-east Roughtor, 960m NNW of Fernacre Farm?